 Goodwin, more suited to the SG spot, has thrived at the PG position since replacing Knight, who suffered a groin injury in mid-January.
-Eric Bledsoe, should be the full-time starter at that spot, when healthy (he's on the shelf for the season with a knee injury), though we all know he is effective off-ball, as well.
+Eric Bledsoe, whom I believe is a franchise player, should be the full-time starter at that spot, when healthy (he's on the shelf for the season with a knee injury), though we all know he is effective off-ball, as well.
 Those circumstances make Knight, who makes just as much money as Bledsoe, seem somewhat expendable.

 Independent of the aforementioned observations regarding Knight, Devin Booker's emergence has cast a corona-sized shadow (sun joke, get it? no? cool.) over Goodwin as the squad's starting 2 when everyone is healthy.
 Goodwin is young enough (21) that other teams might project him as a starter and offer up that kind of caliber player or pick in exchange for him, whereas he seems destined for a bench role in Phoenix if Booker's ascent continues.
 By the way, Booker is barely 19.
 Unbelievable.

 So, basically, a lot of 'Cat-on-'Cat in-fighting could (but probably won't) lead to Knight or Goodwin migrating elsewhere this week.